urssivar/codex/docs/reference/predicatives.md

 # Predicative Particles

-There's a limited set of particles that interact with [copulas](copulas) and even replace them.
+There's a limited set of particles that interact with [copulas](copulas) and sometime replace them.

 |
 | **Cheatsheet** ||